 Abstract (250)

 The origin of vision has been a major novelty in animals, playing a fundamental role in the evolution of complex behaviours, such as mate choice and predator avoidance, that distinguish animals from other organisms.
-The visual function involves a light-triggered phototransduction cascade that occurs in specialised neurons, known as the photoreceptor cells (PRCs).
+Vision starts with a light-triggered phototransduction cascade that occurs in specialised neurons, known as the photoreceptor cells (PRCs).
 The two main PRC types, ciliary and rhabdomeric, employ specific as well as common genes for phototransduction.
 While fundamental for vision, the origin and evolution of photoreceptor cells and their phototransduction pathways are still unclear.

 Using gene-tree species-tree reconciliation methods we studied the pattern of gene duplications for all phototransduction genes in more than 80 species, including non-bilaterian metazoans and other eukaryotes.
 Next, we investigated the expression of phototransduction genes in available single-cell RNA-sequencing data of various animals, including non-bilaterians.
 Using phototransduction genes as markers, we identified putative photoreceptor-like cells.
 We further compared the set of transcription factors differentially expressed in each candidate photoreceptor-like cell across animals.